Omen296/DS10_Capstone_NLP/shiny/NexTextHelp.md

 * Just type a phrase into the input box and a prediction will appear, along with a list of other suggestions if desired.

-* Clicking **Walk** will accept the current prediction and get the next prediction (keep clicking Walk to extend the sentence).
+* Clicking **Walk** will accept the current prediction, and get the next prediction (keep clicking Walk to extend the sentence).
-* Clicking a suggestion in the grid will use that word instead of the top prediction, and predict the next word.
+* Clicking a suggestion in the grid will use that word instead of the top prediction, and get the next prediction.
 * Clicking **Run** will automatically generate words up to the maximum numnber of words set by the slider on the left.
     + Note: In this mode, NexText will randomly select from the top suggestions, to prevent repeating phrases.
     + Set the "Number of top suggestions" slider to 1 to just use the top prediction (word sequence will be reproducible).